t81dev/ternary-delta/docs/90-windows-ternary-store.md

 This system does **not** attempt to:

-- Make RAM ternary
+* Make RAM ternary
-- Replace DRAM or DIMMs
+* Replace DRAM or DIMMs
-- Redefine page tables or pointer semantics
+* Redefine page tables, pointers, or address spaces
-- Improve random-access latency
+* Improve random-access latency
-- Apply universally or transparently
+* Apply universally or invisibly to applications

 Any design that violates these constraints is out of scope.